 Check your Learning Guide to see if there are materials/resources for you to read before your lecture.
-You can bring your iPad into the lecture to take notes and access relevant learning materials.
+You can bring your iPad or laptop into the lecture to take notes and access relevant learning materials.

 How do I access online learning materials used in the lecture?